-Why does my Xfinity WiFi keep disconnecting? – Xfinity disconnect issues are common due to outages, hardware problems, interference, etc.
+Why does my Xfinity WiFi keep disconnecting? – Xfinity disconnect issues are common due to outages, hardware problems, interference, and network congestion.

 This guide provides a clear approach to diagnosing and fixing the problem if your Xfinity WiFi is frequently disconnecting.
 We will cover the primary causes and offer practical solutions to help restore your connection.